augustinmerle/Symfony-Exam/README.md

 CIQUAL importation
 ====

-A famous nutritionist is in need of a serach engine dedicated to nutrional data.
+A famous nutritionist is in need of a search engine dedicated to nutrional data.
 As for now, he only has access to the following CIQUAL table : https://pro.anses.fr/tableciqual/Documents/Table_Ciqual_2016.csv

-He is asking you to help him build a modern REST API that would help him look into this database and match a string against the labels in the database.
+He is asking you to help him build a modern REST API to look into this database and match a string against the value of columns ORIGGPFR and ORIGFDNM.

 Features
 ----